Powerful. intuitive. engaging.

 A Puzzling Process

-At this current point in time, the structural basis of the logic had been laid out.
-What was missing still was the interaction design for that said logic, and how everything comes together.
+At this current point in time, the project's structural 'logic' had been laid out.
+What was missing was the interaction design for that said logic, and how everything comes together.

-To continue developing the project I decided to start chiseling away an approach to see how things fit together – playing with the design, learning what works and what did not.
+I decided to start chiseling away an wireframe to see how things fit together – playing with the design to learn from.

 connecting ideas together